ScionResearch/genomesizeR/paper/paper.md

 where $G_i$ is the genome size of species $i$ in units of 10 Mbp.
 The model uses taxonomic levels as predictors, and is described in more detail in the package vignettes.

-The estimation process uses Stan's Hamiltonian Monte Carlo algorithm with the U-turn sampler.
+The estimation process uses Stan's Hamiltonian Monte Carlo algorithm with the No-U-Turn Sampler [NUTS, @hoffman2014nuts; @stanref2025].

 Posterior predictions are obtained using the predict function from the `brms` package, and 95% credible intervals are obtained using 2.5% and 97.5% quantiles from the posterior distribution.